fletchjp/CANGATE/README.md

 ### canbufferd

 This is the version of canbuffer using the ArduinoCBUS library, with similar changes to those in cangated.

+This now has the ability to send more than one event from any input event.

+The idea is to allow for events from CANBUFFER to be used by more than one CANGATE buffer.

+This is implemented by a value in EV3 of between 2 and 5 (the maximum).

+For EV3 = 2 this means that an event 1 input will generate events 10 and 11 if the multiplier is set to 10.

 ## Testing